RedstoneShell/RSMNFDB/README.md

     </div>
 </div>

+## LICENSES
+Why 2 license files?
+Is maked by three project conflict by MIT License, is a RSDEFD (decompiler), HexPro (Hex Editor) and RSMNFDB.
+And we use a LICENSE.MIT for website and database, RSDEFD and HexPro used AGPL v3 LICENSE.

 ## But why?
 <div style="text-align: center; margin-top: 40px; padding-bottom: 20px; display: flex; gap: 20px; justify-content: center; flex-wrap: wrap;">
     <a href="https://uk.wikipedia.org/wiki/RSMNFDB" target="_blank" style="